 You can read our blog about A cost-effective way to promote my products to get a better understanding of how you can get showcase your products to your target audience.

 As mentioned in the last two points, people could be spending more time on social media for an indefinite amount of time in response to global events.
 They will be looking to entertain themselves on Facebook, Instagram and TikTok to fill their time and distract from the world outside.

 Advertising on social media at this time can increase traffic to your landing pages as people scroll and click through on the products they like.
-To make this effective, you need to utilise the target audiences you created from tip four, and make sure that the settings on your advert reflects this.
-If your target audience is people living in London over 35 year old, you wouldn’t necessarily want to be advertising to teenagers in Manchester.
+To make this effective, you need to utilise the target audiences you created from tip four and make sure that the settings on your advert reflect this.
+If your target audience is people living in London over 35 years old, you wouldn’t necessarily want to be advertising to teenagers in Manchester.
 Make the most out of your budget and ensure the right people are seeing what you have to offer.

 If you have any queries about how you can advertise and utilise digital marketing for your business during a global crisis, then please contact us to arrange a video meeting.